-Since its inception in 2011, Chesterfield Gallery has built a vast and ever-changing collection of some of the most important Contemporary Glass of the 21st Century.
+Since its inception in 2009, Chesterfield Gallery has built a vast and ever-changing collection of some of the most important Contemporary Glass of the 21st Century.
 The Gallery's collection acts as a living history of glass, offering genres and styles of blown glass from Murano to American flameworking.
 Maintaining diverse and extensive holdings, the Gallery includes such masters as Chris Ahalt, Joshua Bernbaum, David Colton, Kiva Ford, Sidney Hutter, Yoshinori Kondo, Daisuke Takeuchi, and Christopher Windsor on its roster of artists.
-More recent additions include Dan Friday and Michael Schunke.
+More recent additions include Michael Cozza, Dan Friday and Hannah Gibson.

 Chesterfield Gallery founder, Simon Abrahms, has been a leading pioneer among gallerists, curators and historians in the creation and development of the modern market for Contemporary Glass.
 Originally known as Chesterfield Glass Art, Chesterfield Gallery was the first gallery to regularly exhibit flameworking and pipemaking, which are now accepted as important elements in the high-end glass art landscape.